inclusive-design/adaptive-palette/README.md

 incorporating factual knowledge from external sources.
 It requires loading factual knowledge into a vector store that will be quried to provide relevant information to the language model as a context.

 By default, the use of RAG is turned off in the system.
-The `enableRAG` flag is set to `false` by default in the [config/config.ts](./config/config.ts).
+The `enableRag` flag is set to `false` by default in the [config/config.ts](./config/config.ts).

 Follow these steps to complete a one-time setup to enable RAG in the system: